Portland Man Allegedly Made Dog Poop Bomb To Get Back At Friend Who Failed To Return Something He Borrowed

 — Angela DeStefano (@destefano_angel) May 5, 2019

-In Massachusetts, the woman who put out the glitter bomb was not able to actually catch the person who had stolen the packages, but she said it was worth it to know that the porch pirate had covered in hard-to-get-off glitter.
+In Massachusetts, the woman who put out the glitter bomb was not able to actually catch the person who had stolen the packages, but she said it was worth it to know that the porch pirate had been covered in hard-to-remove glitter.

-In Oregon, Robb Alexander Stout was released from jail after posting $2,000 bail for allegedly leaving a dog poop bomb for his friend to find.
+In Oregon, Robb Alexander Stout was released from jail after posting his $2,000 bail.